Y2Z/invisible-ink/README.md

 Sample font “Alex Brush” used for the demo was designed by [Robert E. Leuschke](https://www.typesetit.com/)

-All photos shown in the demo pages were obtained from [Pexels](https://pexels.com/) and are in public domain along with the text by [H.P.
+All photos shown on the demo’s pages were obtained from [Pexels](https://pexels.com/) and are in the public domain along with the text by [H.P.
 Lovecraft](https://www.hplovecraft.com/).

 ## License